-Systems with very small mesh sizes or tightly arranged wires are not optimal either, as they are not only expensive, but they don't offer the plant any additional advantages.
+Systems with very small mesh sizes or tightly arranged wires are not optimal either, as they are not only expensive, but they don't offer the plant any additional advantage.
 The maintenance required (removing tendrils) would be an additional downside.